oanguenot/webrtc-experiments/documentation/Integrating webRTC.md

 But if you are using only common WebRTC API and make P2P calls, you can directly write your code without using that library.
 It will work.

-_Recommendation_: Start without the library to really see how it works and confront yourself to the current **WebRTC "state of the art"** and so common complicated things and issues.
+> Start without the library to really see how it works and confront yourself to the current **WebRTC "state of the art"** and so common complicated things and issues.
 If you see that the library helps you to overcome the difficulty, use it.
 Elsewhere, don't use it.

 ## Open-source WebRTC libraries

 Free or open-source WebRTC libraries exist and can be integrated in your application.
 But be careful because a majority of them have the **signaling** part and the **media** part deeply linked together and so you will need to integrate the whole (application side + server side).
 If you don't already have a server part, it could help you developing faster.
 In the other case, you will have to integrate that part with your existing server.

-_Recommentation_: As for other open-source libraries, be sure that the library is still maintained and have a community of users.
+> As for other open-source libraries, be sure that the library is still maintained and have a community of users.
 Some libraries were developed some years ago when the need of **helpers** were huge, but now, you need less and less libraries to be able to use WebRTC if you stay on the common case.

 ## Paid WebRTC libraries